Project Information

 • The property is currently zoned R-1 Single-Family Residential by Camden County, and the Future Land Use map also designates it for single-family residential use.
 The nearby marshland is zoned Conservation Preservation, which helps protect its natural character.
 The County website provides the official zoning information and can be accessed here: https://www.camdencountyga.gov/1246/Zoning

-• Under the current R-1 zoning, the property is permitted for ½ acre lots provided they are served with municipal water, resulting in a likely density of 450+ dwellings.
+• Under the current R-1 zoning for septic sewer, the property is permitted for ½ acre lots provided they are served with municipal water, resulting in a total density of 376 dwellings.
 This development is permitted “by right” under the County’s ordinance, based on the project’s upland acreage of 337.5.

 Proposal